abraunegg/onedrive/docs/advanced-usage.md

 The client has zero knowledge of any event that causes a mountpoint to become unavailable, thus, the client (if you are running as a service) will assume that you deleted the files, thus, will go ahead and delete all your files on OneDrive.
 This is most certainly an undesirable action.

-There are a few options here which you can configure in your 'config' file to assist you to prevent this sort of item from occuring:
+There are a few options here which you can configure in your 'config' file to assist you to prevent this sort of item from occurring:
 1. classify_as_big_delete
 2. check_nomount
 3. check_nosync